C2.4 Solve inequalities that involve one operation and whole numbers up to 50, and verify and graph the solutions.

 n < 18

 According to the table above, fewer than 18 people can join the other two families in the pool.
-A blank dot has been placed over the number 18 since this indicates that it is a strict inequality relationship.
+An open circle has been placed over the number 18 since this is not a possible value.

-Ask a few groups to present their solution.
+Ask a few groups to present their solutions.
 Allow students to review their answers.